Every Thursday I publish a classic haiku from one of the Japanese haiku masters. Today’s haiku is by Nishiyama Soin.

 Reminder – a haiku is a short poem in three lines of five, seven and five syllables.
 In translating these haiku I’ve tried to preserve that structure.

-When the moon appears
+When the cuckoo calls

 The Haiku Murder – Tokyo-based expat Londoner Josie Clark’s haiku-writing trip comes to an abrupt end when a charismatic financier falls from the top of Matsuyama Castle.
 But was he pushed?
 Ebook and paperback out now on Amazon UK and Amazon USA.